Doctave/doctave/docs/README.md

 ===========

 The Doctave CLI is an opinionated documentation site generator that converts your Markdown files into a beautiful developer documentation site.
+This site you are looking at now is built with Doctave!

 It is not a generic static site generator - it is only meant for generating documentation sites from Markdown.
 This allows the tool to be much simpler than other solutions, and requires little to no